204B Kirby Hall

 Research Interests: Health Economics, Industrial Organization, Applied Microeconomics

-Dr. Christina M. Dalton comes to Wake Forest from the University of Georgia.
-Her research is at the intersection of health economics and industrial organization: improving health care provision by analyzing how markets for health care goods and services work (or don’t work).
+Dr. Christina M. Dalton’s research is at the intersection of health economics and industrial organization: improving health care provision by analyzing how markets for health care goods and services work (or don’t work).
 For example, her projects include modeling how nonprofits and for-profit hospices choose patients differently and how insurance out-of-pocket costs, such as the infamous “donut hole”, change how senior citizens fill prescriptions.
 Dr. Dalton received her PhD from the University of Minnesota.
 Previous to graduate studies, she worked at the New York Federal Reserve Bank and for a private consulting firm focusing on school districts, local government, and nonprofits.

 B.A. – Cornell University

 - “Estimating Demand Elasticities Using Nonlinear Pricing.”
 International Journal of Industrial Organization, Vol. 37, pp. 178-191, 2014.

 - “Moral Hazard, Adverse Selection and Health Expenditures: A Semiparametric Analysis.” (with Patrick Bajari, Han Hong, and Ahmed Khwaja), RAND Journal of Economics, Vol. 45, No. 4, pp. 747-763, 2014.

 - Myopia and Complex Dynamic Incentives: Evidence from Medicare Part D (with Gautam Gowrisankaran and Robert Town)